High Level Conference

 In 2009, he became CEO of Atos, a technology and digital service company until 2019.
 In 2019 he became the European Commissioner for the Internal Market.
 He is responsible for industry, services, digital, defence and space, as well as tourism and audiovisual.

 Sonia Draga is a Polish woman entrepreneur.
 She created in 2000 the publishing house “Sonia Draga” based in in Katowice.
 It quickly became one of the most recognizable books publisher on the Polish market, mainly due to the publication of Dan Brown's novels - typescript of Angels and Demons and The Da Vinci Code.
 The best-selling series Fifty Shades of Gray had a similar success.
 She is also a translator, photographer, and author.
+Since September 2020 Sonia Draga is the president of the Polish Book Chamber, representing as such the whole Polish publishing industry.

 Dr Christian Ehler